galaxyproject/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 {% include topics/sequence-analysis/tutorials/mapping/ref_genome_explanation.md answer_3="This data comes from ChIP-seq of mices, so we will use mm10 (*Mus musculus*)."%}

 Currently, there are over 60 different mappers, and their number is growing.
-In this tutorial, we will use Bowtie2 in order to map sequencing reads from
+In this tutorial, we will use [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/), a fast and memory-efficient open-source tool particularly good at aligning sequencing reads of about 50 up to 1,000s of bases to relatively long genomes.

 > ### {% icon hands_on %} Hands-on: Mapping with Bowtie2
 > 1. **Bowtie2** {% icon tool %} with the following parameters